deponeWD/HidePage/README.md

 ## Installation

 1. Download module and copy content to `site/modules/HidePage`.
-2. Install the module from your admin (Modules > Site > Hello World).
+2. Install the module from your admin (Modules > Site > Hide Page).
 3. Configure the template of the pages you wish to hide